cmazakas/foxy/docs/reference/server_session.md

 The `basic_server_session` encapsulates a small subset of what a server may need to do to handle an HTTP transaction.

-The server session can only be constructed by a living socket which must be moved into the session's constructor.
+The server session can only be constructed by a connected socket which must be moved into the session's constructor.

 This is to have the design follow that of [`accept`](http://man7.org/linux/man-pages/man2/accept.2.html) which returns a new file handle to a socket upon successfully accepting a connection.
 The server session is intended to be constructed by `asio::ip::tcp::acceptor`'s `accept` or `async_accept` methods.

-The session enables users to decouple detecting a client request for a TLS upgrade from performing the actual handshake.
+The session also enables users to decouple detecting a client request for a TLS upgrade from performing the actual handshake.
 Using this, users can support both plain HTTP and HTTPS on the same port as is the case with the
 [example server in Beast](https://www.boost.org/doc/libs/release/libs/beast/example/advanced/server-flex/advanced_server_flex.cpp).

-When constructing the `basic_server_session`, the supplied `session_opts` are stored but they are not used.
-The session's underlying stream will be that of the user-supplied one (this means the timeout value and SSL context in the session options are not used during construction).

-The session's embedded options instead act as a cache that the user can interact with at their will.
-This is required for using the `async_handshake` method which accepts an `ssl::context&`.
+When constructing the `basic_server_session`, if the supplied `session_opts` contain an `ssl::context`, it is _not_ used to upgrade the underlying stream.
+Instead, they are stored as for later use either by `basic_server_session::async_handshake` or `multi_stream::upgrade` (which the handshake function calls under the hood anyway).

 ## Declaration